eliaquimbrandao/azure-storage-scripts/Storage/convert-to-blockblob/README.md

      - **Container**: The source container name. <br>
      - **BlobName**: The blob’s name. <br>
      - **Status**: The result of the operation (e.g., "Converted", "Copied", "Failed"). <br>
-   - **Report Upload**: The report is uploaded to the target container with defined name, if not, default it will be "ConversionReport.csv". <br>
+   - **Report Upload**: The report is uploaded to the target container with defined name, otherwise the default will be "ConversionReport.csv". <br>

 4. **Summary Output**:
    - **Containers Processed**: Lists all containers that were processed during the script execution. <br>